CaraKwan/MeetDeals/README.md

 # MeetDeals

-This application is the front end implementation of an online second hand store project.
+This application is the back end implementation of an online second hand store project.